pact-foundation/docs.pact.io/website/blog/2022-10-25-pact-open-source-update-october-2022.md

 *Paulo to continue to create quality software content, which is 100% free to use!*

-PLUS extra kudos to Paulo, who delivered a [contract testing workshop entirely in Spanish](https://www.youtube.com/watch?v=1c2JmM9dafA) for our Spanish-speaking friends!
+PLUS extra kudos to Paulo, who delivered a [contract testing workshop entirely in Portuguese](https://www.youtube.com/watch?v=1c2JmM9dafA) for our Portuguese-speaking friends!

 ### Eric Deandrea and Holly Cummins